WHAT IS A WILL?

 Until it is changed or revoked in the manner required by law.
 Your will may be changed as often as you desire while you are sane and not under undue influence, duress, or fraud, provided it is changed in the required manner.
 Changes in circumstances after the execution of the will, such as tax law amendments, deaths, marriage, divorce, birth of children, or even a substantial change in the nature or amount of your estate, may raise questions as to the adequacy of your will.
 All changes require a careful analysis and reconsideration of all the provisions of your will and may make it advisable to change the will to conform to the new situation.

 IS A TRUST A SUBSTITUTE FOR A WILL?

 No, in most situations.
 A trust may be used in addition to a will.
 This is because a trust can handle only the property that has been put into it.
 Any property of a person that is not placed in the trust either during life or at death in most instances escapes the control of the trust.
 It is the will that controls all property in a decedent's name at the time of death if the will is drafted properly.
 Trusts can be helpful to speed administration and save taxes if they are drafted properly and funded during life with the property intended to be transferred by the trust.
 Often, however, improperly drafted or incorrectly funded or administered trusts can add to the cost of settling estates, not lower it.
 Furthermore, it is the probate of the will that can clear creditors' claims, which is not possible with just a trust administration.

-DO YOU HAVE TO GO TO COURT TO PROBATE A WILL?
+DOES AN ESTATE HAVE TO GO THROUGH PROBATE IF DECEDENT HAS A WILL?